saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 ## What You'll Need

 - A Backtrace account ([log in](https://backtrace.io/login) or sign up for a [free trial license](https://backtrace.io/sign-up)).
-- Symbol submission token and URL
+- A source map upload URL

-## Acquire a Symbol Submission Token and URL
+## Create a Source Map Upload URL

-Refer to [Symbol submission token and URL](/error-reporting/project-setup/submission-url) to create a source map submission token using this token type and endpoint:
+Refer to [Symbol submission token and URL](/error-reporting/project-setup/submission-url) to create a source map upload URL using this token type and endpoint:

 <table>
 <tr><td><b>Token type</b></td><td>symbol:post</td></tr>